writetome51/DIFactory/README.txt

    ...code...

-} // Below the closing brace, register the class with DIFactory:
+} // Below the closing brace, TheClass is registered with DIFactory:

  DIFactory.register(
      {